-My goal as a home stager is to help home sellers sell their house as fast as possible and for the highest possible price.
+As a home stager, color consultant and designer, one thing I do is help home sellers sell their house as fast as possible and for the highest possible price.
 I know your home is probably your biggest financial asset and that selling a house is stressful.
 Helping you get through the process fast and with great results is my success story too!

-Over the last year I have seen many cases where a home seller has been “penny wise but pound foolish.”
-It makes me sad to think of how things might have been different for them, and they probably don’t even realize it.
-They try to save as much as possible during the sale by cutting “costs” but it hurts them in the end with a much lower sale price.
+I have seen many cases where a home seller has been “penny wise but pound foolish.”
+It makes me sad to think of how things might have been different for them.
+They try to save as much as possible during the sale by cutting “costs” but it hurt them in the end with a much lower sale price.
 Home staging is an investment, rather than a “cost” that can give you a great return on your money.

 Another example was a call from a realtor a few weeks ago wanting to know the cost of staging for a couple that had had their occupied home on the market eleven months without interest.
 They got back to me that the couple did not want to spend the money on staging because they could not afford it since they were paying two mortgages.
 I feel their pain and wonder why their realtor did not suggest staging to them a year ago before listing?
 Here is an example of professional staging of an occupied home.

 Hire a Pro to do Your Home Staging